Flowthread/Volta/docs/api/README.md

 # API Reference

-This directory contains complete API documentation for the Manhattan Power Grid simulation system.
+This directory contains complete API documentation for the Volta simulation system.

 ## 🔗 Endpoints Overview